-If you prefer a darker crust, you can tan the top by heating in the warm oven at 150°C for about 3 minutes, at highest rack.
+If you prefer a darker crust, you can tan the top by heating in the preheated oven at 150°C for about 8 to 10 minutes, at the 2nd highest rack.
 Be careful not to over-tanned it!

 After the cake has cool down, cover with a tall container and refrigerate for at least 3 hours or overnight.